vancetran/starter/README.md

 ## Development and Building

+### During development

-### During development: Watch your Less and convert to CSS on file change
+Watch your Less and convert to CSS on file change

 ```sh
 $ grunt dev
 ```

-### Generate a build: Concatenates, minifies, and copies files to /build
+### Generate a build

+Concatenates, minifies, and copies files to /build

 ```sh
 $ grunt